TrevorFrench/soltracr/README.md

 # soltracr

 An R package to interact with the Solana RPC API.
+(Moving to Cryptotrackr)

 ## ✍️ Author